Kapotaksha River

 The Kapotaksha (Sanskrit), or Kobodak (কপোতাক্ষ নদ), Kabadak, or Kopotakkho, is a river of Bangladesh.
 The river is famous for upholding the memory of popular Bengali poet Michael Madhusudan Dutt.
+Poem Kapatakkha Nad is included in the SSC syllabus of Bangladesh.

 Origin

 Though originated from the Mathabhanga river, the Kopothakho has gotten disconnected from its source.
 Now it is mainly a branch of Bhairab river.
 The river flows through Jessore, Satkhira and Khulna districts and finally meets the Kholpetua river in Khulna District.
 The lower part of the river is tidal.

-Current situation
+In present day

 The river is shrinking due to encroachment.
 Different organizations have urged the authorities to take initiatives to save the river.

 In popular culture

-The Kopothakho first appeared in Bangla literature the famous poem "Kopotakkho Nod" of Michael Madhusudan Dutt.
+The Kopothakho first appeared in Bangla literature the famous poem Kapatakkha Nad of Michael Madhusudan Dutt.
 It was one of the first sonnets of Bengali literature introduced by Dutt.
 Afterwards many other works been created on it.
 Kapotaksha Express is a renowned train of Bangladesh Railway runs between Khulna to Rajshahi.
+The sonnet is as follows:

+Always, o river, you peep in my mind.

+Always I think you in this loneliness.